Joshua-Stacy-VA/Vista-VAM/A&A/VA_Guides/A&A SOP Guide_2019-02.md

 o Been signed by the System Owner, Privacy Officer, and ISO. o Been re-submitted whenever there are significant (major) changes to the system or within 3 years.
 * Authority is found in E-Government Act of 2002, OMB Circular 03-22, VA Directive 6502, VA Directive 6508, and VA Handbook 6508.1.
-* Additional guidance for completion of the PIA/PTA can be provided by the Privacy Services Office.Ê Any questions may be sent to PIASupport@va.gov.
+* Additional guidance for completion of the PIA/PTA can be provided by the Privacy Services Office.
+Any questions may be sent to PIASupport@va.gov.

 PIA Completion Steps: